mickymultani/API-Bench/README.md

 # API Performance Benchmarking Project

 ## CAUTION:  Keep an eye on your temp files.
 API testing on localhost with Jmeter will fillup your temp storage pretty quickly.
-You will not be able to delete this on windows machine just using the explorer -- use TreeView and then delete the temp files to free up space.
+You will not be able to delete this on windows machine just using the explorer -- use TreeSize and then delete the temp files to free up space.

 ## Overview